dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 > GetById_WhenCreateValidProduct_ShouldSucceed

-2. Mocks should end with "Mock" suffix"
+2. Mocks should end with "Mock" suffix:

 > _productRepositoryMock